This article is part of Managing bug report in issue tracker series.

 Creating new API token for bug reporter account

 Once API token was created - select it and copy to buffer.
-You will need to enter it into EurekaLog configuration later.
+You will need to enter it into EurekaLog settings later.

 You may create additional tokens.

 1. (Admin/Projects) Create project for your product.
 You may also create several projects - one for each of your products.
 In this case you may want to create common master project.
 You can use master project to clone settings to many projects.
 You can also group projects into a group.
 Be sure to set appropriate access rights for users (depends on your choice for bug report submission: normal user, community user or anonymous):

 Example of project for bug report submission